 The Best Gaming Headset In 2019

-Gaming Headsets are the headphones specifically meant for gaming.
-Esports has taken off and the gaming industry is on a really good incline with tons of games releasing every year.
+Gaming Headsets are headphones for gaming.
+Esports has taken off, and the gaming industry is on a perfect incline with tons of games releasing every year.

-These games have sound quality that needs certain hardware to catch on to.
+These games have sound quality that needs specific hardware to catch on.
 Therefore, Gaming headsets are a big deal in the gaming industry.
 Many companies are manufacturing these headsets at many price points.

 Ok, let’s Find Out The best gaming headsets Of 2019

 The SteelSeries Arctis 7 is one of the Best Wireless Gaming Headset in the market.
 The reason is that it is just so good.
 The comfort factor is off the charts.
 It is very comfortable to wear.
 The headset has an extensive operational range.

 The battery life of the headset is significant.
 You don’t need to be close to the charger all the time.
 It uses a USB transmitter for the wireless signal.
 The microphone is perfect.
 Despite being retractable, the microphone is not an issue.
 It performs very well, and the vocals come across clearly.

 Audio quality is pretty excellent.
 Whether it be games, music, movies or just any kind of content, the Steel Series Artics 7 delivers.
 The headset has the DTS Headphone:X technology while gaming on a PC.
 This provides immersion with its virtual surround sound.

 There are some disadvantages too.
 It has Xbox and Nintendo switch support but only in wired mode.
 The volume dials are a bit of a problem.
 And finally, the headset’s earpads might be a bit small for large heads.
 With that said, we do recommend this headset to a PS4 or a PC gamer who has around two hundred dollars to spend.